AlexDengUofT/academic_homepage.github.io/_pages/about.md

 Peng Chen and **Jihao Deng**

-- This study analyzed transit deserts in Seattle using spatial principal component analysis.
-We ranked factors related to transit deserts and incorporated the spatial and temporal features of transit services.
-We found that transit access was the main factor that contributed to transit deserts.
-We identified clustered and scattered transit deserts.
-The clustered ones were in dense areas outside of transit corridors, and the scattered ones were located across low-density areas.
-These findings imply that transit planning and affordable housing should be integrated, and that micro-transit can fulfill the mobility needs of people living in transit deserts.
 </div>
 </div>

 - **Deng, J.**, Chen, X., and Ma, L. (2020).
 Analysis of the Impact of Traffic Analysis Zones Division on Traffic Assignment.
 Proceedings of 20th COTA International Conference of Transportation Professionals (EI), Xi’an, China. https://doi.org/10.1061/9780784482933.218.